 COVID-19 Vaccine Makers Top List of 2021’s Most Innovative Biotechs

-U.S.-based Pfizer and its German manufacturing partner BioNTech top the list, primarily for the fact that these two companies were able to deliver a highly effective and authorized COVID-19 vaccine just under a year after the genetic sequence of the novel coronavirus was first identified.
+U.S.-based Pfizer and its German manufacturing partner BioNTech top the list of most innovative vaccine makers.
+Primarily for the fact that these two companies were able to deliver a highly effective and authorized COVID-19 vaccine just under a year after the genetic sequence of the novel coronavirus was first identified.
 According to late-stage trials, the Pfizer COVID-19 vaccine demonstrated an approximate 95% efficacy for preventing COVID-19 compared with placebo.
 The Pfizer-BioNTech COVID-19 vaccine was the first mRNA vaccine approved for any illness.

 Moderna is another company that received Emergency Use Authorization (EUA) for its COVID-19 vaccine in the U.S., which was shown to be more than 94% effective for protecting against COVID-19 in clinical trials.
 Similar to Pfizer’s two-shot vaccine, Moderna’s product is also an mRNA vaccine that requires two doses to reach its 94% efficacy rate.
 In contrast to Pfizer’s vaccine, which requires storage in a freezer at -94ºF, the Moderna vaccine can be kept in a regular freezer, which provides a little more flexibility and ease in its transportation.

-Startup company Biobot Analytics swiftly follows Pfizer and Moderna, as this company was quickly able to use its genomic and chemical assays as well as data analytics to detect COVID-19 in sewage.
+Startup company Biobot Analytics swiftly follows Pfizer and Moderna in the innovative vaccine makers list, as this company was quickly able to use its genomic and chemical assays as well as data analytics to detect COVID-19 in sewage.
 While the company started out detecting opioids in municipal waste, Biobot quickly transitioned to tracking COVID-19 shedding among people who weren’t necessarily displaying classic symptoms of the disease.
 Over 400 cities and universities have relied on this service from Biobot, and the company said it has tested over 10% of the U.S. population to date.

 Oxford University and its partner AstraZeneca also quickly developed a vaccine against COVID-19, but unlike Moderna and Pfizer, the U.K. university and drug maker used DNA from a modified chimpanzee cold virus in their COVID-19 vaccine to elicit production of coronavirus antigens.
 Also, the vaccine developed by Oxford-AstraZeneca doesn’t require freezing and can be stored in a refrigerator for up to six months.
 The vaccine was authorized in the U.K. in December.